bihor/camaliga/README.md

 - New configuration option: pluginForLinks (for ke_search).
 - Note: if you use own templates, you need to add e.g. pluginName="show" to links to single-pages if pageUid="{settings.showId}" is set.
 - Note: the backend-module is not ready yet.

+Version 12.0.2:
+- Allow the show-action at a showExtended-plugin.